Beauty is Spirit’s reflection in the swirling waters of the universe.

 • The inherent intelligence within the universe.

-• Or even the deep mystery itself.
+• Or even the profound mystery itself.

 A Sacred Encounter: